-The Department hosts three research centers as well as two world-renowned research laboratories
+The Department hosts five research centers as well as two world-renowned research laboratories

 The Zurich Center for Neuroeconomics is home to the Laboratory for Social and Neural Systems Research (SNS Lab) and the Laboratory for Experimental and Behavioral Economics.